-The Land Use Bylaw amendments on this page address the comfort, safety, convenience, and enjoyment of our streets through what happens on (parking, pop-up patios etc.) and along (trees, gathering sports, businesses, restaurants etc.) the street.
+The Land Use Bylaw topics on this page address the comfort, safety, convenience, and enjoyment of our streets through what happens on (parking, pop-up patios etc.) and along (trees, gathering sports, businesses, restaurants etc.) the street.
 Below is information regarding how the new Land Use Bylaw would address parking requirements and signage regulations.
 These both contribute to how the streets in Canmore look and feel and how they function.

 Click here to see the current Land Use Bylaw.